NationalSecurityAgency/datawave/_docs-latest/getting-started/quickstart-install.md

 ### Prerequisites

 * Linux, Bash, and an Internet connection to `wget` tarballs
+* JDK 8 must be installed with JAVA_HOME and PATH configured accordingly
 * You should be able to [ssh to localhost without a passphrase](https://hadoop.apache.org/docs/r2.9.1/hadoop-project-dist/hadoop-common/SingleCluster.html#Setup_passphraseless_ssh)
   * Note that the quickstart's Hadoop install will set up passphrase-less ssh for you automatically, *unless* it detects that you already have a private/public key pair generated